slee981/SparklingCorrelation/_posts/2020-12-20-build-a-neural-network.md

 \end{aligned}
 $$

-Without the activation function, $\sigma$, the resulting series of linear transformations could be simplified to just a single simple linear transformation: we would never be able to fit more complex relationships.
-To convince yourself this is true, consider the following example of a hypothetical three (3) layer network without an activation function:
+Without the activation function, $$\sigma$$, the resulting series of linear tranasformations could be simplified to just a single simple linear transformation: we would never be able to fit more complex relationships.
+To convince youself this is true, consider the following example of a hypothetical three (3) layer network without an activation function:

-$$
+$$ %katex
 \begin{aligned}
 \underbrace{A_3(\underbrace{A_2(\underbrace{A_1x_1 + b_1}_{\text{Layer 1}}) + b_2)}_{\text{Layer 2}} + b3}_{\text{Layer 3}} &= A_3 A_2 A_1 x_1 + A_3 A_2 b_1 + A_3 b_2 + b_3 \\
 &= A_sx_1 + b_s
 \end{aligned}
 $$

-Where we let $A_s = A_3 A_2 A_1$ and $b_s = A_3 A_2 b_1 + A_3 b_2 + b_3$.
-This simplification will hopefully convince you that an $L$ layer neural network without a non-linear activation function applied to each of the layers will ultimately reduce to the mathematical equivalent of a single linear transformation.
+Where we let $$A_s = A_3 A_2 A_1$$ and $$b_s = A_3 A_2 b_1 + A_3 b_2 + b_3$$.
+This simplification will hopefully convince you that an $$L$$ layer neural network without a non-linear activation function applied to each of the layers will ultimately reduce to the mathematical equilivant of a single linear transformation.

 If you need additional convincing, this Julia code will reproduce the above relationship:
 ```julia